 Yes, the admissions test for all transfer students, all change of major students, and all CAP students is the Evolve Reach Admissions Assessment (A²) Exam.
 For instructions on registering for the test, click here.

 The test will be offered Monday, June 8, 2015 – Friday, July 17, 2015.
+Additional dates will be posted soon.
 You are advised to register for the test at least three weeks prior to your desired test date.